1. Our commitment to your privacy

 9. Accessing, correcting and updating your information

-If your request relates to credit-related personal information disclosed to us by others, we may need to consult with credit reporting bodies or other credit providers.
+If your request includes credit-related personal information disclosed to us by others, we may need to consult with credit reporting bodies or other credit providers.

 We will process your request within a reasonable time and try to correct the information within 30 days.
 If it looks like it will take longer, we will let you know the reason for the delay and try to agree to an extended timeframe with you.